Print

 Date August 2025

 In optical design projects, it’s crucial not to underestimate the impact of optomechanical tolerances on the actual system performance.
-Too often, simulations performed in OpticStudio rely on simplified tolerance models that don’t accurately reflect real-world manufacturing and assembly conditions.
-The COMET software, developed by INO, provides optical designers with an integrated solution that directly linksuses OpticStudio files to perform tolerance analyses based on realistic optomechanical models.
+Too often, optical tolerance‑analysis simulations rely on simplified tolerance models that fail to reflect actual manufacturing and assembly conditions.
+The COMET software, developed by INO, gives optical designers an integrated solution that enables the use of OpticStudio files to conduct tolerance analysis using mathematical models that more accurately represent real optomechanical performance.

 Tolerance analysis is a critical step in predicting the final performance of an optical system given the inevitable variations in manufacturing and assembly.
-Traditional tolerancing methods in OpticStudio rely on arbitrary perturbations, which are often insufficient to accurately model real-world mounting behaviours.
+Traditional optical tolerancing relies on arbitrary perturbations to simplify the analysis—an approach that can, in some cases, be either overly conservative or insufficiently cautious, and often fails to accurately represent real-world mounting behaviour[1].
 Manually configuring tilts, decenters and axial errors is laborious and requires advanced expertise in optomechanics.

 COMET is a standalone MATLAB application with a guided graphical interface designed for optical designers and mechanical engineers.
 It leverages manufacturing databases (optical and mechanical) and applies optomechanical equations to convert real-world tolerances into perturbations usable directly in OpticStudio.